Individual Advocacy Support

 • Navigate education, services, and benefits

-There are 15 chapters of The Arc located throughout Colorado that provide individual advocacy services for children and adults with intellectual developmental disabilities who live in their service areas.
+14 chapters of The Arc located throughout Colorado provide individual advocacy for children and adults with intellectual developmental disabilities who live in their service areas.
 Find your local chapter here.